BackFees and funding

 - Contact us

-For 2021 study if you officially withdraw before 10 per cent of your first course has passed you can get the cost of your tuition fees credited to your student portal account.
-For 2022 study if you officially withdraw before 17 per cent of your first course has passed you can get the cost of your tuition fees credited.
+If you officially withdraw before 17 per cent of your first course has passed you can get the cost of your tuition fees credited to your student portal account.

 You can withdraw from: